Flipper Zero: Infrared

 Flipper Zero can read and transmit signals that use infrared light (IR) such as TVs, air conditioners, or audio devices.
 It can learn and save infrared remote controls or use its own Universal remotes.

 GPIO and modules

 Flipper Zero explores hardware, flash firmware, debugging, and fuzz.
 It is able to function as a USB converter for UART, SPI, or I2C.
 The built-in GPIO pins connect to hardware, operate by buttons, send out code, and display messages on the LCD screen.

 iButton

 The Flipper Zero has an iButton connector to allow it to read and emulate iButton contact keys.

 BadUSB

 BadUSB devices have the ability to alter system settings, unlock backdoors, recover data, launch reverse shells, and do any other physical access-based actions.
 Flipper Zero can function as a BadUSB and, when connected to an insecure computing device, acts as a keyboard-like Human interface device (HID).
 Commands (the payload) are injected and executed using DuckyScript (the macro scripting language developed as part of the 'USB Rubber Ducky' BadUSB project).
+Mitigating BadUSB execution typically requires endpoint safeguards such as hardware USB port whitelisting or keystroke-timing behavioral analysis, as operating systems trust human interface devices by default.